NaturalIntelligence/wp-thumb-post/readme.txt

 5. Appearance is fully customizable through widget panel or from short code.
 6. You can test plugin through admin page.
 7. List posts : You can list posts sorted by number of comments, views, last visted time etc. It'll help you

+Coming soon : One call function to build theme pages.

 = Dependency & Usage=